-small number However, a respondents felt the supports that are currently available are sufficient.
+However, a small number of respondents felt the supports that are currently available are sufficient.
 One respondent commented that "a mortgage is a private contract entered into freely and knowingly so I don't believe there should necessarily be supports for people facing arrears.
 It would lead to uncertainty over all debt repayment."